NICUB-Open-Source-Community/TetCarter/CONTRIBUTOR.md

 3. Pick an issue or create one
 4. Declare your interest to work on an issue and get assigned
 5. Start working on it
 6. Commit the change(s) with a descriptive commit message and push to your fork.
-PS: here's a guide for [writing good commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/). if you’re not familiar with DCO, read the guide on [signing off commits](#signing-off-on-commits) before you come back to this step.
+PS: here's a guide for [writing good commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
 ```
 $ git add .
 $ git commit -s -m "descriptive commit message"